 That would be me.
 Back in 2009 when I moved to New Zealand, a former journalism professor and current mentor and friend demanded I start blogging again (I took a break during a particularly tumultuous year).
 Not wanting to use my real name, I set up Stories That Are True, another WordPress blog (not to be confused with StoriesThatAreTrue.com, with which I have no connection).

 I stopped updating that blog in 2012 when I ran out of free media space (lots of photos from New Zealand, Antarctica, Australia, Norway and elsewhere).
 When I set up GemmaTarlach.com, the author name of StoriesThatAreTrue followed me here.
 I know I could fix that in a minute or so, but it would complicate the volunteer webmaster work I do for a charity event as StoriesThatAreTrue.
 Maybe one day I will change it and own up to all my posts/webwork.
-But not this day.
+But it is not this day.

 Other Stuff People Seem To Want To Know